UnionOfRAD/lithium/CONTRIBUTING.md

 As always, all contributions are important, and we're very grateful for the help of all those who have gotten us this far.
-If you're interested in helping out, but feel you could use a little coaching, be sure to drop by `#li3-core` and introduce yourself -- we'd love to help you get started.
+If you're interested in helping out, but feel you could use a little coaching, be sure to message us and introduce yourself -- we'd love to help you get started.

 You may also want to review the full [development